-Heavy rainfall entails different problems.
-The resulting floods do not only endanger the people who live and work in the affected regions.
-Also the supply systems such as electricity supply and the health care system can be significantly affected.
-Problems with the urban drainage system and local flooding can be the result.
-Heavy rain also increases the risk of flash floods, debris flows, and landslides.
-Other emergency situations result from the fact that floods affect the transportation, the availability of drinking water and human health.
+Heavy rainfall events in particular are of great importance for civil protection.
+The flooding associated with them is not only a danger to the people who live and work in the affected regions, but also to the supply systems.
+Power supply and health systems can be severely affected.
+In addition, there may be problems with settlement drainage and thus flooding.
+Heavy rainfall also increases the risk of flash floods, mudslides and landslides.
+Further emergency situations arise from the fact that floods affect transport, the availability of drinking water and people's health.

-Along with increased precipitation, also other extreme weather events such as storms and thunderstorms can cause damage to the infrastructure.
-If the transport infrastructure is affected, overhead lines and signalling systems are damaged, tracks are washed away, streets are flooded and roads that are necessary for the supply are blocked, this can lead to more frequent operations of organisations of civil protection.
+Other extreme weather events such as storms and thunderstorms, together with increased precipitation, can also cause damage to infrastructure.
+When transport infrastructure is affected, overhead power lines and signalling systems are damaged, railway tracks are washed out, roads are flooded and transport routes necessary for supplies are blocked, this can lead to more frequent deployments for civil protection organisations.

 Adaptation to Climate Change

-The impacts of climate change do not only affect the tasks of civil protection.
-Also the organisations themselves may be affected by the changing climate and therefore have to adapt to the changes.
-For example, heat stress can affect relief workers so that they may reach their limits.
-This has to be taken into account when planning operations.
-Measures such as longer breaks and an increased rotation of relief units can be suitable.
-In addition, the working environment can be adapted, for example by cooling rooms and vehicles.
+Climate impacts do not only affect the tasks of civil protection.
+The organisations themselves can also be stressed by the changed climate conditions and must therefore adapt.
+For example, heat stress can push the staff of relief organisations to their performance limits.
+This must be taken into account when planning work.
+Measures such as longer breaks and increased rotation of relief workers can help.

-If critical infrastructure fails due to extreme weather events, this can also affect the civil protection system as such.
-Adaptation measures can contribute to ensuring operations in such cases.
-Not least, this includes having a systematic overview of the own dependencies on critical infrastructure.
-This can be the basis for a comprehensive assessment of where problems might arise and the areas in which emergency supplies might be required.
-Measures such as technical solutions or emergency plans can be developed on that basis to ensure the operational capability in the long term.
+If extreme weather events cause critical infrastructure to fail, this can also affect civil protection itself.
+Adaptation measures can help to ensure operational capability in such a case.
+Last but not least, this includes a systematic overview of one's own dependencies on critical infrastructure.
+This can be the basis for a comprehensive assessment of where problems could arise and in which areas emergency supplies are needed.
+Based on this, measures ranging from technical solutions to emergency plans can be developed to ensure operational capability in the long term.